 For many homeowners, the equity they have built up in their home is their largest financial asset, typically comprising more than half of their net worth.
-Yet confusion persists about how to measure home equity and the tools available for incorporating it into an overall personal financial management strategy.
+Yet confusion persists about measuring home equity and the tools available for incorporating it into an overall personal financial management strategy.

 An Introduction to Housing Wealth: What is home equity and how can it be used?

-According to the consulting firm Risk Span, Americans have a tremendous amount of equity in their homes.
+According to Risk Span consulting firm, Americans have a tremendous amount of equity in their homes.
 How much?
 Altogether, $20,100,000,000,000.
 That’s 20 trillion, 100 billion dollars!
 And when we say “untapped,” we mean the equity is not currently being used or extracted by the homeowners.

 What Is Home Equity?

 In “accountant-speak,” equity is the difference between the value of an asset and the value of the liabilities against that asset.
-In the case of home equity, it’s the difference between the current market value of your house and the money that you owe on it.
+In the case of home equity, it’s the difference between your house’s current market value and the money you owe on it.